jacob-daigle-sp/idea_board/sailpoint/kafka_topic_explorer/rfc_draft.md

 # Motivation
 [motivation]: #motivation

-This feature is an important to accelerate our usage of kafka.
+This feature is a potential tool to accelerate our usage of kafka.
 As stream based systems get adopted it will become critical to understand what topics and tables we have, why they were created, who is consuming from them, and simplistic ways to pull data from them.

 Motivating examples for the above features may be:
 - A developer is looking for data xyz, rather than reaching out to many teams, they can search topics via the explorer.